Who is Sylvia Mendez? Separate is Never Equal!

 After retiring from a career as a pediatric nurse, Ms. Mendez devoted her life to telling the story of her family and the legacy of the case, and in 2011 she received the Presidential Medal of Freedom from President Obama for her advocacy for educational opportunity for “children of all backgrounds and all walks of life.”

-Welcoming Sylvia Mendez to our school and community
+Welcoming Sylvia Mendez to Our School and Community

 On September 14, 2018, Sylvia Mendez Elementary School had the honor of welcoming Ms. Mendez to the first school named in her honor and celebrating the milestone with her.
 Ms. Mendez spent the day with our students, many of whom read about her story in class, and were able to ask her questions about her life.
-In a heartwarming and emotional celebration, Ms. Mendez was so impressed with our “school that was so multicultural” and said, “It topped the Medal of Freedom because this is about education.
+In a heartwarming and emotional celebration, Ms. Mendez was so impressed with our “school that was so multicultural” and said that “it topped the Medal of Freedom because this is about education.
 This is about students.”

 Learn more about Sylvia Mendez's story in the following books for young readers: